Distance Encoding: Design Provably More Powerful Neural Networks for Graph Representation Learning: Related Work

 Some works with empirical success inspire the proposal of DE, though we are the first one to derive theoretical characterization and leverage our theory to better those models as a return.
 SEAL~\cite{zhang2018link} predicts links by reading out the representations of ego-networks of node-pairs.
 Although SEAL leverages a specific DE-2, the representations of those ego-networks are extracted via complex SortPooling~\cite{zhang2018end}.
 However, we argue against such complex operations as DE-2 yields all the benefit of representations of node-pairs, as demonstrated by our experiments.
 PGNN~\cite{you2019position} uses SPDs between each node and some anchor nodes to encode distance between nodes.
 As those encodings are not permutation invariant, PGNN holds worse inductive/generalization capability than our models.

-Quite a few works targeted at revising neighbor aggregation procedure of WLGNN and thus are related to the DEAGNN.
+Quite a few works targeted at revising neighbor aggregation procedure of WLGNN and thus are related to the \projA.
 However, none of them demystified their connection to DE or provided theoretical characterization.
 MixHop~\cite{abu2019mixhop}, PAGTN~\cite{chen2019path}, MAT~\cite{maziarka2020molecule} essentially used $\zeta_{spd}(u|v)$ to change the way of aggregation (Eq.~\eqref{eq:agg-pe}) while GDC~\cite{klicpera2019diffusion} and PowerGNN~\cite{chen2019supervised} used variants of $\zeta_{gpr}(u|v)$.
 MixHop, GDC and PowerGNN are evaluated for node classification while PAGTN and MAT are evaluated for graph classification.
 GDC claims that the aggregation based on $\zeta_{gpr}(u|v)$ does not help link prediction.
 However, we are able to show its empirical success for link prediction, as the key point missed by GDC is using DEs as extra node attributes (Appendix~\ref{sec:degnn_supple}).
+Note that as the above models are covered by DEA-GNN-1, their representation powers are all bounded by Theorem~\ref{thm:limit} according to Corollary~\ref{col:PEAGNN}.